nishanthsudhaharan29/Movie-Recommendation-System-using-Apache-Spark/README.md

 ## Dataset Used

+Note: The dataset is downloaded directly from the internet.
+The python notebook has the code to download it.

 The project utilizes the MovieLens dataset provided by GroupLens Research.
 The dataset includes:

 - 27 million movie ratings